 Nutrition Notes

-Because theyβre made with oats and yogurt, these pancakes deliver a balance of macronutrients not often found in breakfast treats.
-A serving offers protein to keep muscles fueled, complex carbohydrates for steady energy, and healthy fats if you use full-fat yogurt or nut toppings.
-Theyβre naturally gluten-free, and with the right substitutions, can also be made dairy-free or lower in sugar.
-Itβs the kind of breakfast that feels indulgent but aligns with a balanced lifestyle.
+They’re naturally gluten-free, and with the right substitutions, can also be made dairy-free or lower in sugar.
+It’s the kind of breakfast that feels indulgent but aligns with a balanced lifestyle.

 Troubleshooting Common Issues